 A Repair Café is a meeting place where people work together, with the help of experienced repair people, to mend broken household items that they bring in.
 The usual items are electrical appliances, furniture, clothing, toys, or just about anything that you can carry in by yourself.
 There is no cost, but also no guarantee that your item can be fixed there.
 You will be expected to participate in the repair or learn how to repair it on your own at home.
 The emphasis is on community-building, keeping well-loved useful items out of the landfill, and learning how to make repairs on your own.

-Under lovely sunny skies, Vashonites brought about sixty items to the Café.
-Of those, fifty items were fixed, including many lamps, a sewing machine, some mending, a clock or two, some complicated ceramics, and a teak bench.
-Four items got advice on how to fix and, alas, five were unfixable.
-All in all, 330 pounds of treasures were NOT taken to the landfill.
+Vashonites brought about sixty-nine items to the Fall 2024 Café at the Eagles.
+Of those, fifty-eight were fixed, including many lamps, some mending, various small appliances and a chair or two.
+All in all, 485 pounds of treasures were NOT taken to the landfill.
+Huzzah!

 That socket didn’t buy itself…